Icelandic Food: The Ultimate Guide to Iceland Food Culture

 The bountiful North Atlantic Ocean surrounds Iceland, and the country is blessed with fresh water and a clean natural environment.
 With new technology and renewable geothermal energy, freshly grown, locally sourced ingredients can be enjoyed year-round.
 However, Iceland’s traditional food remains popular with locals and visitors alike.

-Today, Iceland's capital has a wealth of great restaurants, so make sure to book accommodations in Reykjavik if you want to dive into the country's food culture.
+You will find a wealth of great restaurants in Iceland's capital, so make sure to book accommodations in Reykjavik if you want to dive into the country's food culture.
 To get around the city, we recommend renting a small budget car to drive within Reykjavik and into the countryside.
-To learn more about the cuisine, you can book a wide range of food tours in Iceland with a local guide, taking you from place to place to try different foods.

 - Discover the Best Restaurants in Reykjavik